ArmorDarks/Vandoc/README.md

 ## The Reasons

-Vandoc dedicated to creating single, unified interface for working with any language and any documentation methods which will return only pure reusable data, and nothing more.
+Vandoc dedicated to creating single, unified interface for working with any language and any documentation method which will return only pure reusable data, and nothing more.

 Its purpose is to be easily integrable documentation tool into existing environments, with already defined structure and means of views rendering, be it static site generation, React-driven SPA application, or anything else.
 Since the result of Vandoc work is pure data, it can be used anywhere and anyhow.